ianrenton/ianrenton.com/projects/worked-everything-award/index.markdown

 ## Future Work

 Many of the chosen programmes are worldwide, although I have taken only UK data from them.
 Some of the others are specific to England, ruling out the many castles and lighthouses in the rest of the UK, let alone the world.
 If I return to this work in the future, my key goal is to expand the data set beyond its current England-centric nature.

+## Thanks To...

+This silly project wouldn't have been possible without the more sensible and useful endeavours of many others.
+Particular thanks go to:

+* Steve, M1SDH for creating the [UK Portable Ham Map](https://kwirk.github.io/pota-gb-map/), and the [others who have contributed to it](https://github.com/kwirk/pota-gb-map?tab=readme-ov-file#thanks).
+Without it, this project would have been much harder, and the visualisations much less pretty.
+* Rich, M7GET for suggesting I begin simply by turning on all the layers in the tool, and seeing what stands out.
+(It turns out that approach was so effective that I almost needn't have bothered writing the code...)
+* Mark, 2M0IIG for organising the OARC SOTA day 2024 and giving me the "outdoor radio" bug.
+* Many other members of the [Online Amateur Radio Community (OARC)](https://www.oarc.uk/), for putting up with my bullshit.
+* Stack Exchange member [cosinecubed](https://gis.stackexchange.com/users/206349/cosinecubed), for the one [GeoPandas "calculate overlap" function](https://gis.stackexchange.com/a/432265) that actually worked for me.
+* Keene State College for their [Polyline Tool](https://www.keene.edu/campus/maps/tool/), a weirdly nerdy thing to have sitting publicly under `/campus/maps` but appreciated nonetheless!
+* Plus the many tireless organisers and volunteers behind the awards programmes themselves.